Bionic (BNC) Price Tops $0.0001 on Exchanges

-Bionic (CURRENCY:BNC) traded down 1.2% against the dollar during the 24 hour period ending at 22:00 PM ET on November 22nd.
-Bionic has a total market capitalization of $68,208.64 and $60.00 worth of Bionic was traded on exchanges in the last 24 hours.
-Over the last week, Bionic has traded 50.8% higher against the dollar.
+Bionic (CURRENCY:BNC) traded up 47.3% against the dollar during the 24 hour period ending at 19:00 PM ET on November 24th.
+Bionic has a total market capitalization of $69,036.29 and $16.00 worth of Bionic was traded on exchanges in the last 24 hours.
+Over the last week, Bionic has traded 23.4% higher against the dollar.
 One Bionic coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular exchanges.

 Here is how similar cryptocurrencies have performed over the last 24 hours: